Medical IDs vs. Medical Alert Systems – And Why You Might Need Both

 A person using a Personal Emergency Response System (PERS) wears a device with a button that he or she can push if they are in a situation that requires urgent attention, such as an accident, fall, or medical emergency.
 Typically, the button connects directly to the emergency alert service, who assess the situation and contact the right resources to help the person in need.

 In addition to the emergency alert button used to activate the system, other common features on PERS devices include wireless technology for service anywhere you go, and GPS tracking so emergency responders can pinpoint your location.
 Many PERS systems offer “automatic fall detection,” described in more detail below.
 If an incident occurs, they will also reach out to family members or caregivers who have been designated as emergency contacts.

 Why would someone need a medical alert system?

-One of the most common uses for medical alert technology is for slipping or falling, which is, unfortunately, the most frequent risk for seniors who are “aging in place” at home.
-Many PERS systems come equipped with specialized fall detection technology that has the capability to detect when a fall is happening or has just happened, and then activate the alert function.
+One of the most common uses for medical alert technology is for slipping or falling.
+Unfortunately, falls are the most frequent danger for seniors who are “aging in place” at home.
+Many PERS systems come equipped with specialized fall detection technology that can detect when a fall is happening or has just happened, and automatically activate the alert function on the device.

 How do Medical IDs and Medical Alert Systems complement each other?